 Nagaojō was used in the 15th century by the Nishimaki Clan as a border fortication to protect from the Ogasawara Clan in the east.
 It was the charge of the Nagao Clan, who were a branch of the Horigane Clan.
 The Nagao had their mansions situated above the cliff.
-The Ogasawara subsequently took over the territory of Sumiyoshi Manor, which encompassed Nagaojō, pushing the Nishimaki back further north.
+The Ogasawara subsequently took over the territory of Sumiyoshi Manor, which encompassed Nagaojō, pushing the Nishimaki back further south.
 This meant that the Nagaojō were now in charge of protecting the area against the Nishimaki, and so they relocated their residences to beneath the cliff instead, so as to be behind their defences once again.

 Nagaojō consisted of three integral baileys.
 The main bailey was in a triangular enclosure made by cutting a trench across where the cliff jutted out.
 Beyond that was the second enclosure in a square shape.
 The outermost bailey, the third bailey, formed and "L" shape around the second bailey.
 Each bailey was protected by dry moats and earthen ramparts.
 Probably the inner moat and embankments were the deepest and highest respectively, as parts of these remain today.
 The cliff corner was terraced.